4/12/2024

 Results

-• All three corn rootworm protection treatments were effective at keeping corn rootworm feeding below a corn rootworm node injury score (CRWNIS) of 0.5 (Figure 2).
+• Both corn rootworm protection treatments were effective at reducing corn rootworm feeding relative to the unprotected check as measured by corn rootworm node injury score (CRWNIS) (Figure 2).

-• The two treatments with the Vorceed Enlist corn rootworm traits (dual-mode Bt + RNAi) had significantly lower CRWNIS than the Qrome corn rootworm traits (dual-mode Bt).
+• Corn with the Vorceed Enlist corn rootworm traits (dual-mode Bt + RNAi) had significantly lower CRWNIS than the Qrome corn rootworm traits (dual-mode Bt) + 1250 IST.

 Figure 4.
 The corn rootworm node injury score (CRWNIS) rating system ranges from 0 to 3 based on the number of roots pruned by corn rootworm feeding to within 1.5 inches of the crown.
 A maximum score of 3.0 corresponds to 3 full nodes of roots pruned.

-• The two treatments with the Vorceed Enlist corn rootworm traits had significantly higher yield than the Qrome corn rootworm traits.
+• Corn with the Vorceed Enlist corn rootworm traits had significantly higher yield than corn with the Qrome corn rootworm traits + 1250 IST (Figure 5).

 Agrisure® is a registered trademark of, and used under license from, a Syngenta Group Company.
 Agrisure® technology incorporated into these seeds is commercialized under a license from Syngenta Crop Protection AG.
-Roundup Ready® is a registered trademark used under license from Monsanto Company.
-Liberty®, LibertyLink® and the Water Droplet Design are trademarks of BASF.
+Liberty®, LibertyLink® and the Water Droplet Design are registered trademarks of BASF. ®Roundup and Roundup Ready are registered trademarks of Bayer Group.
+Enlist One® and Enlist Duo® are not labeled for use in all 50 states.
+To find product labels, state registration status, and additional resources about the Enlist® weed control system and its availability, visit Enlist.com.
+Additional stewardship information on Enlist crops and to review seed product use guide details, visit traitstewardship.com.